lamnd09/Blockchain-Dev-School/README.md

 · Possibility of miners moving their hardware to mine a different coin if the reward is better there(loyalty) · With more and more coins(like more count of bitcoins) getting released, miner’s reward would come down as the coin becomes scarce to mine

+A proof of work algorithm (PoW) is how new blocks are created or mined on the blockchain.
+The goal of PoW is to discover a number which solves a problem.
+The number must difficult to find but easy to verify by anyone on the network.
+This is the core idea behind Proof of Work.

 # Proof of Stake (PoS)
 Proof of Stake (PoS) is an alternate way of verifying and validating the transaction or block.
 This will pick the Validator (Equivalent of “miner” in the PoW) by the amount of stake(coins) a validator has and the respective age of the stake.
 If you have 100,000 alt coins (let us say Nxt coin which use PoS) in a wallet, it will have an age attached to it on how long you have it.
 Here the 100,000 Nxt coins is the stake.
 If you move your coins from one address (or wallet) to another the aging gets reset.
 This amount is like the security deposit which means the Validator holds a significant stake in Nxt coin with good aging is more committed and combined with many other factors, will get a higher chance to validate a block.
 This allows building a trusted and distributed network with loyal Validators (high stake of coins).
 The Validators earns the part or whole of the transaction fee.
 In PoS, it is not “mining” but “forging” which is done by the Validator who will process and forge a block to the chain.